tearust/teaproject/docs/_mining/Mining-With-Own-Hardware.md

 <img width="1130" alt="camellia_options" src="https://user-images.githubusercontent.com/86096370/141043047-731de60f-3fca-4f28-9cd7-76733de77be7.png">

 * **Migrate miner** - Use this button to migrate your CML to a new machine (e.g. your old machine provider has unreliable uptime).
 The machine will have to be shut down first before this button becomes active.
 Note that if you sell your CML, the new miner has to run this command to migrate the CML to their own machine.
 * **Start miner** - Start up a previously stopped miner.
 * **Shut down miner** - Shut down an active miner.
 * **Resume miner**  - If your miner was detected to be offline, you can slick resume to continue your miner once you're sure that your node is back online.

-* **Apply to be a blockchain validator** - - [PoS staking and mining](https://support.polkadot.network/support/solutions/articles/65000168057-how-do-i-stake-nominate-on-polkadot-) are possible in layer-1, the same as Polkadot.
-Miners wishing to earn through PoS can click this button which will take them to [this url](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fwallet.teaproject.org%2Fwss1#/staking).

-# Managing Your TEA Mining Machine From The Command Line
+## Managing Your TEA Mining Machine From The Command Line

 In your *delegator-resources* directory, there's a script named `tools.sh`.
 You can use this script file to perform administrative tasks on your mining machine using the following arguments: